StamLab/footprinting2012/README.md

 Portability
 ===========
-This program runs fine on Linux systems, Mac OS X, and BSD systems.
+This program runs fine on Linux systems, Mac OS X, and other BSD systems.
 It is written in standard C++, so it should compile and run natively on Windows systems though a different build manager would need to replace the simple makefile.
 The makefile hardcodes g++ as the compiler.
 Change CC in the makefile (for example, to clang++) along with build flags as you see fit.

 Tips